archmetalDBM/GlobaLID-App/doc/about.md

 provided you attribute the GlobaLID Core Team as the source of the copyright material.
 The GlobaLID Core Team requests attribution as:
-“GlobaLID Core Team (2021): GlobaLID web application V. 1.0, database
+"GlobaLID Core Team (2021): GlobaLID web application V. 1.0, database
 status: 15 November 2021.
 <a href="https://globalid.dmt-lb.de/" target="_blank">https://globalid.dmt-lb.de/</a>.